<em>Oxalis</em>: planting, growing and care

 Where to plant?

-Most oxalis need good light: choose a sunny spot to allow their flowers to open.
-Some species, however, do well in shade or partial shade, for example in woodland understorey (Oxalis oregana, Oxalis acetosella…).
-For Oxalis triangularis, the brighter the position, the deeper the foliage colour will be, though avoid direct sunlight.
+Most oxalis need plenty of light: choose a sunny spot to allow their flowers to open.
+Some species, however, grow well in shade or partial shade, for example in woodland (Oxalis oregana, Oxalis acetosella…).
+For Oxalis triangularis, the brighter the position, the darker and more attractive the foliage will become, but avoid direct sunlight.

-Oxalis prefer humus-rich, fertile soil; therefore, don’t hesitate to add some well-rotted compost to enrich the soil.
-They also like light, free-draining growing medium (excess moisture can rot the bulbs), but it is preferable that the soil remains cool in summer.
+Oxalis prefer humus-rich, fertile soil; so do not hesitate to add some well-rotted compost to enrich soil.
+They also like light, well-draining growing media (excess moisture can rot bulbs), but soil should remain cool in summer.
 Oxalis also prefer slightly acidic soil.

-Les oxalis adapt well to growing in pots or planters.
-This is an option to favour if you live in a region with a cold climate, as it allows you to bring them under cover for the winter.
+The oxalis adapt well to being grown in pots or window boxes.
+This is a good option if you live in a region with a cold climate, as it allows you to move them under cover for winter.

-Some oxalis can also be grown indoors or in a greenhouse all year round.
+Some oxalis can also be grown indoors or in a greenhouse year-round.
 This is notably the case for Oxalis triangularis.
-You can place it in a pot or hang it in your home, in a bright position but out of direct sunlight.
+Place it in a pot or hanging basket in your home, in a bright spot but without direct sun.

 When to plant?